MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Custom-Clusters.md

 }
 ```

 In this test, we use the coordinator as the server side.
-We add a custom command to send the command of customized cluster.
+We add a custom command on the client side to send the command of customized cluster.
 (You can refer to [Customizing CLI Command](Zigbee-Custom-CLI-Commands) if you don't know how to add custom commands.)
 ```
 static void custom_helloworld_cmd()
 {